-12. A hearing date will be allocated for all other appeals by the Registrar having regard to the readiness of the matter.
-Parties should be in a position to accept a hearing date no later than the second directions hearing.
+13. A hearing date will be allocated for all other appeals by the Registrar having regard to the readiness of the matter but parties should be in a position to accept a hearing date at the first directions hearing

 (d) Extensions of time: appeals, summons seeking leave to appeal, summons for judicial review

-15 An application for an extension of time to lodge an appeal or a summons will generally be heard concurrently with the hearing of the appeal or summons.
+16. An application for an extension of time to lodge an appeal or a summons will generally be heard concurrently with the hearing of the appeal or summons.
 UCPR rr 51.9(2), 51.10(3), 51.11(3) and 51.16(3) provide for extension applications to be included in the originating process.
 Any delay should be addressed in a filed affidavit.